Basic Web Development & Maintenance

 Your focus on your initial Web site development for your nonprofit, NGO, government agency or department, school, or other mission-based initiative should be to get a simple, easy-to-navigate site up quickly that provides the basic information about your organization (mailing address, contact information, announcements about upcoming events, directions on how to get there, etc.).
 Once this basic site is up and regularly maintained, the web site can be expanded and advanced features can be developed and implemented.

-These tip sheets offer very basic "starter" information, and are focused specifically on people who are NOT "techies."
-They are also meant to help those who aren't directly involved in web site development to still feel involved and in control of some or all of the process:
+These tip sheets offer the tips for the most basic "starter" information for a first web site, and are focused specifically on people who are NOT "techies."
+These tips are also meant to help those who aren't directly involved in web site development to still feel involved and in control of some or all of the process:

 I eye this section of my web site once a year, thinking to myself -- self, these pages probably aren't needed any more.
 They are soooo basic.
 There is so much other information out there, more advanced and detailed.
 Get rid of this section.
 I tried once - and got two emails within hours of deleting the section, asking me where the pages were and begging me for the info.
 One of the pages here is one of the top pages on my site.
 So, the information remains, and is updated a couple of times a year.